-Ownership Type Breakdown: 78% 10% 12% Widely-Held Controlled: Single-Class Controlled: Dual-Class 2020 TSX Index No shareholder or entity holds shares with at least 30% voting control of the corporation. related shareholders At least 30% of all votes are controlled by a shareholder or a block of related shareholders using a share class with superior voting rights.
+Ownership Type Breakdown: 78% 10% 12% Widely-Held Controlled: Single-Class Controlled: Dual-Class 2020 TSX Index No shareholder or entity holds shares with at least 30% voting control of the corporation.
+A shareholder or a block of related shareholders controls at least 30% of all votes.
+At least 30% of all votes are controlled by a shareholder or a block of related shareholders using a share class with superior voting rights.